koendv/MM32SPIN27-Arduino/README.md

 # MM32SPIN27 arduino

 Because of cost or supply problems, people look for alternatives to well-established microcontrollers.
-The MindMotion MM32SPIN27 is a low-cost Arm Cortex-M0 microcontroller, with a pin-out compatible with the STM32F103.
+The [MindMotion MM32SPIN27](https://mindmotion.com.cn/en/development_tools/info.aspx?itemid=3388) is a low-cost Arm Cortex-M0 microcontroller with a pin-out compatible with the STM32F103.
 The MM32SPIN27 is an alternative to the STM32F103, if your application

 - does not need USB
 - does not need VBAT battery-backup